cplusplusjasper/awesome-resources/websites.md

 [svFSI](https://github.com/SimVascular/svFSI): A multi-physics finite element solver for patient-specific blood flow simulation including fluid-structure interaction and cardiac electrophysiology

 [system-design-primer](https://github.com/donnemartin/system-design-primer): Learn how to design large-scale systems.
 Prep for the system design interview.
 Includes Anki flashcards.

+[tinygrad](https://github.com/geohot/tinygrad): You like pytorch?
+You like micrograd?
+You love tinygrad!

+[what-happens-when](https://github.com/alex/what-happens-when): An attempt to answer the age old interview question "What happens when you type google.com into your browser and press enter?"

 [zdict](https://github.com/zdict/zdict): The last online dictionary framework you need.